Asylum seekers expected to be flown to Rwanda for processing in Government plans

 Boris Johnson is set to argue that action is needed to combat the ‘vile people smugglers’ turning the ocean into a ‘watery graveyard’.

-Asylum seekers who cross the Channel in small boats will be flown for processing in Rwanda under Government plans set to be announced.
+Asylum seekers who cross the Channel in small boats will be flown for processing in Rwanda under multi-million pound Government plans set to be announced.

 Some of those who make the perilous crossing of the Channel, as well as by other means deemed “illegal” by the Government, would be sent to Rwanda while their claims are assessed “offshore”.

-An initial £120 million is expected to be given to the Rwandan government under a trial scheme, which is being criticised by refugee charities as a “cruel and nasty decision” that will fail to address the issue and “lead to more human suffering and chaos” while potentially costing millions.
+An initial £120 million is expected to be given to the Rwandan government under a trial scheme, which is being criticised by refugee charities as a “cruel and nasty decision” that will fail to address the issue and “lead to more human suffering and chaos”.

 Asylum seekers who remain in the UK while their claims are considered could be housed in stricter reception centres under the plans.
 The first will reportedly open in the village of Linton-on-Ouse, in North Yorkshire.